ooteniya1/resource-estimation/README.md

 ...
 ```

->Here's an example of a Container that has a request of 30m cpu and 126MiB of memory.
+>Here's an example of a Container that has a request of 30m cpu and 128MiB of memory.
 The Container has a limit of 60m cpu and 512MiB of memory.

 ### Resource Quotas

-X
+A [resource quota](https://docs.openshift.com/container-platform/4.7/applications/quotas/quotas-setting-per-project.html#quotas-resources-managed_quotas-setting-per-project), provides constraints that limit aggregate resource consumption per project.
+It can limit the quantity of objects that can be created in a project by type, as well as the total amount of compute resources and storage that might be consumed by resources in that project.
+It is defined by a `ResourceQuota` object.

 ### Limit Ranges
 X
 ### Request and Limits